m-muecke/text-normalizer/README.md

 # text-normalizer

-Text normalizer integration for sklearn.pipeline.Pipeline class.
+A text normalizer for sklearn.pipeline.Pipeline class.